 Evaluating dog food labels is arguably one of the most challenging tasks pet owners face.
 On the one hand, the label is an important way for the pet food manufacturers to communicate nutritional information.
-On the other hand, in some ways food labeling requirements for dog foods vary significantly from labeling requirements for human food.
+On the other hand, food labeling requirements for dog foods vary significantly from labeling requirements for human food.
 It is important to understand some of the rules regulating dog food labels in order to better interpret the information they contain.

 AAFCO developed two nutrient profiles for dogs: one for growth and reproduction, and one for adult maintenance.
 The adult formulation provides for lower amounts of nutrients in order to avoid inappropriate excesses.

 While AAFCO provides recommendations and guidelines, it is the Center for Veterinary Medicine (CVM) within the Food and Drug Administration (FDA) that has the authority to regulate dog food production.
-Any health claim on the label of a specific nutrient profile is subject to evaluation by the CVM, for instance, a formulation to help manage chronic renal (kidney) disease.
-In addition, the United States Department of Agriculture (USDA) ensures that pet food is labeled so as not to be mistaken for human food, and inspects ingredients to ensure proper handling.
+Any health claim on the label of a specific nutrient profile is subject to evaluation by the CVM, for example, a formulation to help manage chronic renal (kidney) disease.
+In addition, the United States Department of Agriculture (USDA) ensures that pet food is labeled so as not to be mistaken for human food and inspects ingredients to ensure proper handling.

 The most important information when comparing one dog food to another is the guaranteed analysis.
-The guaranteed analysis is expressed in terms of percent maximums and minimums, and on the label each of these will be “as is” or “as fed”.
-“As fed” means as the food comes out of the bag or can.
-This is an important detail because we cannot really compare dog foods on an “as fed” basis.
-Instead we need to compare nutrient profiles on a “dry matter” basis, with all the water removed.
+The guaranteed analysis is expressed in terms of percent maximums and minimums, and on the label each of these will be ’as fed’. ’As fed’ means as the food comes out of the bag or can.
+This is an important detail because we cannot really compare different dog foods on an 'as fed’ basis.
+Instead we need to compare nutrient profiles on a ’dry matter’ basis, with all the water removed.
 Some pet food companies provide a dry matter analysis on their websites, but most do not, so this means doing a little math before making a product comparison.

 As you see, removing the water from the food analyses can make a profound difference in the percentages of specific nutrients.